 MLS v3 temperature and ozone retrievals at 316 hPa are not recommended for scientific use due to excessive noise, large biases and insufficient validation (Livesey et al., 2013, 2015); we now revisit these recommendations in the context of our results.
-The results of our validation analysis (Fig. 4) show a slight decrease in the mean $(-2.9\pm1.1\,\text{K}$ to $-2.7\pm1.5\,\text{K})$ and median $(-2.8\,\text{K}$ to $-1.8\,\text{K})$ temperature biases at 316 hPa in v4 relative to v3, although these changes are not statistically significant.
-By contrast, there are strong indications that v4 temperature retrievals are noisier than v3 temperature retrievals at this level, as indicated by increases in the RMS bias (from 5.9 K to 7.5 K), the standard error of the mean bias (from 0.6 to 0.8 K) and the extent of the interquartile range around the median bias (from 6.2 K to 10.5 K).
+The results of our validation analysis (Fig. 4) show a slight decrease in the mean (-2.9 ± 1.1) to -2.7 ± 1.5 K) and median (-2.8 to -1.8 K) temperature biases at 316 hPa in v4 relative to v3, although these changes are not statistically significant.
+By contrast, there are strong indications that v4 temperature retrievals are noisier than v3 temperature retrievals at this level, as indicated by increases in the rms bias (from 5.9 to 7.5 K), the standard error of the mean bias (from 0.6 to 0.8 K) and the extent of the interquartile range around the median bias (from 6.2 to 10.5 K).
 Users of v4 should continue to avoid the use of temperature retrievals at 316 hPa in scientific studies.
-Moreover, enhanced noise in v4 temperature retrievals (relative to v3) extends upward to 178 hPa, indicating that users of MLS retrievals of upper tropospheric temperature should exercise care before using v4 (especially for studies of specific events).
-By contrast, our validation of MLS ozone retrievals (Fig. 9) shows a sharp reduction in the mean bias of ozone volume mixing ratio at 316 hPa in v4 (10 $\pm$ 30%) relative to v3 (67 $\pm$ 47%), along with reductions in RMS (from 204% in v3 to 128% in v4) and median (from 82% in v3 to 29% in v4) biases.
+Moreover, enhanced noise in v4 temperature retrievals (relative to v3) extends upward to 178 hPa, indicating that users of MLS retrievals of upper tropospheric temperature should exercise care before using v4 (especially for studies of individual events).
+By contrast, our validation of MLS ozone retrievals (Fig. 11) shows a sharp reduction in the mean bias of ozone volume mixing ratio at 316 hPa in v4 ($10 \pm 30\%$) relative to v3 ($67 \pm 47\%$), along with reductions in rms (from 204 % in v3 to 128 % in v4) and median (from 82 % in v3 to 29 % in v4) biases.
 Although ozone retrievals at this level remain noisy and additional evaluation is still needed, our results indicate that v4 represents a substantial improvement in ozone retrievals at 316 hPa (and throughout the upper troposphere) relative to v3.